AshleyCardot/assignment5/README.md

 ## Setup

 Make sure you have Node.js installed on your system.
-Then, install the project dependencies with npm install:
+Then, install the project dependencies with **npm install**:

-The test file can be run with npm test.
+The test file can be run with **npm test**.